RaffaelSchemmer/SistemaVendasBistroCetec/README.md

 ## 🧿 About the Application Purpose
 <div align="justify">
-In this GitHub repository, you will find a <b>complete parametrizable application</b> (full-stack and multiple technology) that allow managing ticket sales and entrance mananging, using QR Code using a camera of a mobile application.
+In this GitHub repository, you will find a <b>complete parametrizable application</b> (full-stack and multiple technology) that allow managing ticket sales and entrance mananging, using QR Code and a camera of a mobile.
 This application was developed :bulb:, to the CETEC 2019 Bistro Event, that happened in august of 2019 📅 in Flores da Cunha, RS in Brazil.
 </div>

 ## :rocket: About the Application Architecture and Technologies